 \section{Related Work}

-In principle, the ideal membership $ \spec \overset{?}{\in} \langle G(C) \cup B(C) \rangle $ is decidable using Gröbner basis theory~\cite{Buchberger65}.
-To this end, the set $G(C) \cup B(C)$ needs to be transformed into a Gröbner basis, which can be of double exponential complexity in the number of variables in the worst case~\cite{mayr1982complexity}.
-However, if a lexicographic monomial order is chosen such that variables follow the reverse topological order of the circuit, the set~$G(C) \cup B(C)$ already forms a Gröbner basis~\cite{KFBK24}.
+The ideal membership $ \spec \overset{?}{\in} \langle G(C) \cup B(C) \rangle $ is decidable using Gröbner basis theory~\cite{Buchberger65}.
+The set $G(C) \cup B(C)$ needs to be transformed into a Gröbner basis, which can be of double exponential complexity in the number of variables~\cite{mayr1982complexity}.
+However, if a lexicographic monomial order is chosen such that variables follow a reverse topological order of the circuit, the set~$G(C) \cup B(C)$ already forms a Gröbner basis~\cite{KFBK24}.
 Thus, correctness of the circuit can be decided by computing the remainder of~$\spec$ under multivariate polynomial division with respect to $G(C) \cup B(C)$, see~\cite[Ch.~2.3]{CLO15}.
 We refer to this approach as \emph{nonlinear rewriting}.

 For multiplier verification, nonlinear rewriting with respect to a lexicographic order is known to suffer from severe \emph{monomial blow-up}.
-Since the leading term of gate polynomials typically has lower degree than the remaining terms (cf.\ Definition~\ref{def:gate}), the degree of intermediate results may increase substantially.
+Since the leading monomial of gate polynomials typically has lower degree than the remaining terms (cf.\ Definition~\ref{def:gate}), the degree of intermediate results may increase substantially.
 This frequently produces intermediate results with millions of monomials~\cite{MahzoonGrosseDrechsler-ICCAD18} and drastically slows down computations.
 To mitigate this effect, several advanced rewriting engines have been proposed in recent years.
 Early work employed dedicated preprocessing and incremental reasoning~\cite{KaufmannBiereKauers-FMCAD19}, where syntactically identified parts of the multiplier are rewritten using SAT solving prior to applying a column-wise verification algorithm~\cite{KaufmannBiere-TACAS21}.
 Subsequent refinements eliminated the reliance on an external SAT solver by introducing a syntactic algebraic encoding that incorporates literal polarities~\cite{KaufmannBeameBiereNordstrom-DATE22}.
-However, the dependence on syntactic heuristics remains a major limitation of these approaches, since such heuristics are often not robust for unseen circuit architectures, such as those generated by logic synthesis.
+However, the dependence on syntactic heuristics remains a major limitation of these approaches, as they are often not robust for unseen circuit architectures, such as those generated by logic synthesis.